Godwin-Chacko/London-e-commerce-analysis/README.md

 Insights and recommendations are provided on the following key areas:

 **Sales Trends Analysis**: Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
+Additional metrics such as product sales volume were also considered to support deeper insights where relevant.

-**Product Performance**: An analysis of the business's various product catergories, understanding their impact on Revenue, orders and returns.
+**Product Performance**: An analysis of the business's various products and product catergories, understanding their impact on Revenue, orders and returns.

 The data is organized across four tables: `Customers`, `Transactions`, `TransactionDetails`, `Products`,  and `Categories` .